 Taker orders remove liquidity.
 When you place a market order or a limit order that executes immediately against an existing order, you are "taking" liquidity from the order book.

 The practical takeaway: use limit orders instead of market orders whenever possible.
 On a $1,000 trade at Coinbase Advanced, a market order costs $6.00 in fees.
 A limit order that rests on the book costs $4.00.
 Over 100 trades, that $2 difference adds up to $200.
+If you are still learning the difference between order types, a trading simulator is the safest place to practice.

 The spread: the fee you do not see